itsmartinwho/foresight-cdss-mvp/docs/demo_testing.md

 - Verify localStorage doesn't have `hasDemoRun: true`
 - Ensure you're on the dashboard page

+**Demo functions not available in console:**
+- Wait for the page to fully load (check for "Demo functions available" message in console)
+- Try refreshing the page and waiting a few seconds
+- If still not available, use the manual reset method

+**"ReferenceError: javascript is not defined" error:**
+- This happens when trying to run code that's not properly defined
+- Use one of the alternative reset methods listed above
+- Make sure you're typing the function name correctly (no extra characters)

 **Demo fails to start:**
 - Check for JavaScript errors in console
 - Verify DemoProvider is wrapping the app